 When I first planned my trip to Peru, I wanted to take the train journey from Puno to Cusco.
 I love to travel by train but the schedule was not in my favour and the train journey was quite expensive.
 Plus you get to sit on the train for over 12 hours, and miss all the fantastic sites along the route.

-I never expected this bus trip from Puno to Cusco to be that much fun.
+I never expected this bus from Puno to Cusco to be that much fun.
 Yes, I am a bit of a culture geek and I love to learn about ancient history and culture.

 I felt I was not getting enough cultural input during my first 2 weeks in South America.
 This was mainly because I was focusing on outdoor activities *read my epic